killedit/2025-09-04-weather-service/README.md

 1) "laravel-database-laravel-cache-weather:42.69751,23.32415"
 2) "laravel-database-laravel-cache-geo:Sofia"
 ```
-Then we can check the TTL.
+Then we can check the TTL of the cache.
 ```
 ttl "laravel-database-laravel-cache-weather:42.69751,23.32415"
 (integer) 2961
 ```
-## Some Edge Cases
+## Ideas for improvement

 I have decided not to deal with this since it will require some additional thought.